-SAMS is hosting its 6th national conference, “Healthcare and Medical Relief in Evolving Domestic and Global Landscape” in Los Angeles, CA on February 17-19, 2017.
+SAMS hosted its 6th national conference, “Healthcare and Medical Relief in Evolving Domestic and Global Landscape” in Los Angeles, CA on February 17-19, 2017.

 The provision of health care and medical relief is influenced as much by the people in need as by the changing landscape in which medicine is practiced.
 Political barriers (outright denial of the epidemic lead poisoning in Flint, targeted assassinations and bombings of hospitals in Syria, anti-refugee hysteria) and political and nongovernmental solutions (nascent humanitarian relief organizations in the US, global relief efforts in Europe and elsewhere) have shaped the healthcare realities on the ground.
 This conference explores these issues and others while providing a broad spectrum of medical updates across various specialties.

-This year’s conference, is a great opportunity to also acquire CME credits and stay up-to-date on the crisis in Syria.
+This year’s conference was a great opportunity to also acquire CME credits and stay up-to-date on the crisis in Syria.

 SAMS Gala at 6th National Conference!

-SAMS is honored to announce that the renowned journalist and writer, Mr. Majed Abdulhadi and the award-winning foreign correspondent and humanitarian, Ms. Arwa Daman, will speak at SAMS’s gala dinner on Saturday, February 18, 2017 at our 6th National Conference in Los Angeles.
+SAMS was honored to welcome the renowned journalist and writer, Mr. Majed Abdulhadi and the award-winning foreign correspondent and humanitarian, Ms. Arwa Daman, will speak at SAMS’s gala dinner on Saturday, February 18, 2017 at our 6th National Conference in Los Angeles.

 Mr. Majed Abdulhadi is a one of the most distinguished and celebrated writers, journalists, and producers in the Arab world.
 He is currently the executive producer at Al-Jazeera Channel.
 Prior to that, Mr. Abdulhadi worked as a senior correspondent for Al-Jazeera Arabic for over 12 years reporting from conflict zones.
 He has been celebrated for his incredible and courageous reporting that bridges current events to history in an eloquent and profound manner.
 He has produced a number of award-winning documentaries and has written for a myriad of Arabic newspapers across the Middle East.